-Adopting a baby: early permanence
+Adopting a young child: early permanence

 Early permanence placements allow babies and young children under the age of two who may need adopting to be placed with a potential permanent family earlier than a conventional adoption.

 Early permanence is an umbrella term we use when talking about certain types of adoption placements for babies or toddlers.
 It includes adopting a child through Fostering for Adoption (FfA) and Concurrent Planning placements.

 Both schemes enable a child in care under the age of two to find foster carers who are ready and willing to adopt them later, if the courts decide they cannot be cared for permanently by their birth family.

 Early Permanence helps to avoid delay in deciding a baby or very young child's future, at a time in their life when days and weeks really matter.